Bennik2000/FtApp/README.md

 It allows you to control the output ports and read the input ports.
 Moreover you can view the camera stream of the TXT Controller.
 The communication part is written in C# and Xamarin and does not depend on any Android specific apis.
 You can use it to write a separate desktop application or an app for Windows Phone or iOS.
+If you want to write an own application using this code, you can look at the InterfaceTest project.
+It shows how to connect to an interface and how to configure and read the I/O.

+## Installation
+This app is listed in the [Google Play Store](https://play.google.com/store/apps/details?id=de.bennik2000.ftapp).
+You can install it directly from there.
+If you want to install an older version you can download the files from the [Releases page](https://github.com/Bennik2000/FtApp/releases).
+The `.apk` and the related souce code of every release is listed there.

+Note: Your Android version must be *Android 4.0.3 (Ice Cream Sandwich)* or higher.

+## Testing
+Tested on these devices:

+* Samsung Galaxy J5 (Android 5.1)
+* Samsung Galaxy S4 mini (Android 4.4)
+* Samsung Galaxy S2 (Android 4.2)
+* Samsung Galaxy S3 mini (Android 4.1.2)

+Feel free to test on more devices and report your result!

 ### Screenshots
 The screen to select a fischertechnik interface: